sesha3113/training/README.md

 1. Clone/Download the Repository.

-2 .Extract the zip or navigate to the home directory.
+2. Extract the zip or navigate to the home directory.

 3. RUN npm install